ducalex/retro-go/README.md

 # Building Retro-Go

 ## Prerequisites
-You will need a working installation of esp-idf [4.0.2](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) or [4.1.x](https://docs.espressif.com/projects/esp-idf/en/v4.1/) or [4.2.x](https://docs.espressif.com/projects/esp-idf/en/v4.2/) and only the CMake build system is supported.
+You will need a working installation of [esp-idf 4.0.2](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) or superior and only the CMake (default) build system is supported.

-_Note: Other esp-idf versions may work (>=3.3.3) but I cannot provide help for them.
-Some are known to have problems: for example 3.3.0 and 4.0.0 have broken sound driver._
+_Note: Using esp-idf 4.2 results in degraded emulation performance and should be avoided.
+Official builds of retro-go use 4.1.x, which I recommend._

 ### ESP-IDF Patches
-Retro-Go will build and most likely run without any changes to esp-idf, but patches do provide significant advantages.
-The patches are located in `tools/patches`.
-Here's the list:
+Patching esp-idf may be required for full functionality.
+Patches are located in `tools/patches` and can be applied to your global esp-idf installation, they will not break your other projects/devices.
-- `esp-idf-4.x_sdcard-fix`: This improves SD Card compatibility significantly but can also reduce transfer speed a lot.
-The patch is usually required if you intend to distribute your build.
+- `sdcard-fix`: This patch is mandatory for the ODROID-GO (and clones).
-- `esp-idf-4.x_panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
+- `panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
 The patch is optional but recommended.
-- `esp-idf-4.x_enable-exfat`: Enable exFAT support.
-The patch is entirely optional.
+- `enable-exfat`: Enable exFAT support.
+I don't recommended it but it works if you need it.

 ## Build everything and generate .fw:
 1. `rg_tool.py build-fw`